Our firm handles all aspects of family law matters. Learn more about our most common areas of practice below.

 Collaborative Law is a settlement process that gives divorcing couples an opportunity to create solutions that work for them without involving the court.
 The Collaborative Law system is designed to help people work through difficult property and child-related issues in an efficient manner, while at the same time protecting the rights of the individuals and the well being of children.

-Attorney Joshua Coffman trained in Collaborative Law in 2010, and he has represented many clients through this process.
+Family law attorney Joshua Coffman trained in Collaborative Law in 2010, and he has represented many clients through this process.
 If you would like more information about Collaborative Law, contact us today to schedule a consultation.

 Mediation is the most common type of alternative dispute resolution.
 It is a process whereby individuals work through a neutral third-party (mediator) to reach agreements.